grit-lab/grit-lab-spectralon-panel-model/README.md

 We provide the Spectralon BRF model as described in the corresponding IEEE TGRS publication (DOI: 10.1109/TGRS.2024.3361392): A Comprehensive BRF Model for Spectralon® and Application to Hyperspectral Field Imagery.

-Currently, there are five main files for the model:
+Currently, there are five main files for this Python script:

 1.)
 BRF_normalization_factor.csv